 Government publications are received in a variety of formats.
-Most are electronic and listed in the library online catalog; some are in book format and cataloged/shelved with the general collection; and the remainders is shelved in the Government Publications area or are located in the map case and microfiche files.
+Most are electronic and listed in the library online catalog; some are in book format and cataloged/shelved with the general collection; and the remainder are shelved in the Government Publications area or are located in the map case and microfiche files.

 Ask the Reference Desk

-Paper Documents: Almost 20% of these documents are cataloged for reference, for the circulating collection, or for the periodicals area.
-Those items will be listed in the library’s online catalog and can be checked out.
-Most other paper-format documents circulate to qualified borrowers for 3 days.
+Paper Documents: Almost 20% of these documents are cataloged for reference and for the circulating collection.
+Those items will be listed in the library’s online catalog and some can be checked out.
+Certain items are restricted for use in the library.
 They are organized in SuDoc number order.
 An explanation of that system is displayed on a poster in the Government Publications area.
 These materials can be checked out from the Reference Desk.
-Some items are restricted for use in the library.
 Copiers are located near the Reference Desk.

 Microfiche Documents: These are arranged by SuDoc number in the small files on the map case.
 A microfiche reader that will make copies is near the west bank of computers.
 Copies are 10 cents each.

-Others are available through links on the library’s home page:
+Others are available through links on the library’s Search Resources web page:

 - Under Library Catalogs: Government Publications